 Last children’s coloring book review

-Through Kleuren voor Volwassenen I recently received from BBNC Publishers a third children’s coloring book: Little Pony, for which I’d like to thank them.
+Recently I received a third children’s coloring book from BBNC Publishers: Little Pony, for which I’d like to thank them.
 This is the last one and then I’ve completed the task of reviewing children’s books.
 In a recent blog I’ve explained that coloring in children’s books is not what makes me happy.

 This Little Pony coloring book measures about 27,5 x 21 centimeter and it contains nearly 50 different drawings.
 The book has white paper and it’s double-sided printed.